holochain/holochain-rust/doc/holochain_101/src/zome/define_zome.md

 # Intro to Zome Definition

 The [adding a zome](./adding_a_zome.md) section explored the file structure of a Zome.
 [Intro to HDK](./intro_to_hdk.md) covered Holochain Development Kit libraries for languages that Zomes can be written in.
-Once a Zome has been generated, and the HDK imported, it is time to start adding definition to it.
+Once a Zome has been generated, and the HDK imported, it is time to start adding definitions to it.

 There are multiple aspects to defining a Zome.
 They will each be covered in detail in the following articles.